Skip navigation

 < BACK TO MAP

-You're an artist.
-You care about our living planet and you want to do more to ensure your music-making is as green as possible.
+You’re an artist.
+You care about our living planet and you want your music-making to be as green as possible.
 This guide is for you.

 There are lots of reasons to go green.
 Shit’s getting real.
 That’s not news to anyone.
 Everything we love is at risk.
 The very conditions for life on earth are threatened.